-Two hours lab per week.
-The class provides opportunities for developing a sensitivity to the use of body movement, space, and time for creative expression.
-Work on skill techniques, movement exploration, and beginning dance composition.
-Course may be taken twice for credit.
-(CSU) (UC) (Degree Credit) AA GE, CSU GE
+Three hours lab per week.
+The class provides opportunities for the student to develop sensitivity to the use of body movement, space and time for creative expression.
+This class includes work on skill techniques, movement exploration and beginning dance composition.
+Course may be taken four times for credit.
+AA Dance; Liberal Arts; satisfies PE requirement for General Education.
+(CSU) (UC) (Degree Credit) CSU GE